numeprenume/SevenSegment/README.md

 # SevenSegment
-Easy to use Arduino library for the SH5461AS 7-segment display.
+Easy to use Arduino library for controlling 7-segment displays.

 ## Usage:
 ```c++